sandhi-the-connect/design-stash/README.md

-# Design-guidelines
+# Design Stash
-Sandhi's stash of design principles and guidelines.
+Sandhi's official stash of design principles and guidelines.